fingerprintjs/dx-team-mock-for-proxy-integrations-e2e-tests/README.md

 ## Running locally

 1. Clone the repository.
-2. Install dependencies: `npm install`.
+2. Install dependencies: `pnpm install`.
-3. Run the app: `npm start:dev`.
+3. Run the app: `pnpm run start:dev`.
 By default the app will run on port `3000`.
 4. Use a tunnel to make the app accessible from the internet.
 For example, you can use [ngrok](https://ngrok.com/):
     ```bash
     ngrok http 3000